WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 Releasing the Player-Versus-Player (PvP) experience worldwide without the PvE content.
 Essentially, Overwatch 2 is a direct engine update to the original and a PvP format change from 6-Players-Versus-6-Players (6v6) to 5-Players-Versus-5-Players (5v5).
 The original intention behind the transition from 6v6 to 5v5 was *Queue Times*, *Individual Agency*, and *Visual Clutter*.
-Amoung the many different systematic, role-specific, and individual hero changes established between the original Overwatch and the sequal; One hero in particular was moved to a different role.
+Amoung the many different systematic, role-specific, and individual hero changes established between the original Overwatch and the sequel; One hero in particular was moved to a different role.
 This character was: Doomfist.

 <!--truncate-->